ethereum/go-ethereum/README.md

 ## Contributing

 Contributions from the community are very welcome.
-Please contribute by cloning the `go-ethereum` repository, checking out the `website` branch and raising pull requests to be reviewed and merged by the repository maintainers.
+Please contribute by cloning the `go-ethereum` repository, checking out the `website` branch, creating a new branch with the prefix `website-` and raising pull requests to be reviewed and merged by the repository maintainers.
 Issues can be raised in the main `go-ethereum` repository using the prefix `[website]: ` in the title.

 ### The geth.ethereum.org stack